 Things to do from home

-For hobbies you can do around your own house, the likes of gardening, sewing and painting are activities that are likely to require minimal financial outlay – but could lead to both mental and physical health benefits.
-Not only that, they could also help you to save and make a little bit of money over the course of your retirement.
-Growing your own vegetables could cut down on the grocery shop, repairing old clothes and making new ones could mean fewer trips to the shopping centre, and someone might buy the nice piece of art that you paint.
+Retirement offers you the freedom to dedicate more time to old hobbies and explore new ones.
+Low-cost activities like gardening, sewing and painting could lead to both mental and physical health benefits, while also saving (or even making) money.
+Growing vegetables could cut grocery bills, repairing old clothes and making new ones could mean fewer trips to the shopping centre, and someone might buy the nice piece of art that you painted.

 2. Learning new things